geektrust/coding-problem-artefacts/Python/README.md

 ```

-And you run it with following command
+We build and run the solution by using the following command.

 ```
 python -m geektrust <absolute_path_to_input_file>